A Cavachon is a small, mixed-breed dog from Cavalier King Charles Spaniel and Bichon Frise parents.

 How can one realistically gage Cavachon life expectancy?

-It is important to work with responsible breeders when you consider a mixed breed dog, but the need is magnified when considering a Cavachon.
+It is important to work with responsible breeders when you purchase a puppy, but the need is magnified when considering a Cavachon.
 And the truth is that it can be hard to find responsible breeders of designer dogs just because mixed breeding is frowned upon in many parts of the dog community.

 Attention must be paid to the risk of syringeomylia in Cavachons.

 The vast majority of Cavalier King Charles Spaniels have the skull abnormality that causes syringeomylia.

 MRIs can detect the condition in Cavies, and responsible breeders use genetic testing to inform their breeding decisions.